lkfink/CMQ/README.md

 ___
 ## Music as a tool for socio-emotional coping

-During the pandemic, people are less able to rely on some methods of coping, like ones that may be expensive (like therapy) or unavailable (like socializing inside).
+During the pandemic, people are less able to rely on some methods of coping, like ones that may be expensive (therapy) or unavailable (socializing inside).
 We used a machine learning approach to investigate how people are using music to cope with the stress of the coronavirus crisis.

 We defined music-related coping as listening to or making music in order to:
   > Feel connected to others